Linux Commands, Options, and Arguments Explained

 Options

-Options modify the default behavior of the command.
-Generally, they are used to change the output.
+Options modify the default behaviour of the command.
 They are optional.
 They are also known as switches.
-Some options are used without a hyphen sign.
-Some are used with a single hyphen sign.
-Others are used with double hyphen signs.
-Let's take some examples.
-Execute the following commands.
+There are three ways to specify options for the command.
+These are without a hyphen sign, with a single hyphen sign and with double hyphen signs.

 $ls $ls -l $ls --inode